andrelom/andrelom.github.io/README.md

 # André Moraes

-Just to share some learnings, ideas and projects.
+I'm a solution architect from Brazil, and this is my blog, just to share some learnings, ideas and projects.

 ## License